Jagerfield/Expenses-Sharing-App/README.md

 1. Verify phone number using Facebook Account Kit.
 2. Use Google Cloud Messaging (GCM) for push nitifications.
 3. Develop the backend, that includes database tables and RESTful Web Service in PHP.
+4. Develop core logic for the app and GUI using material design guidlines.
 ```